Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 Essentially, VCF is an integrated software stack that uses SDDC Manager which is an automated life-cycle management tool to bundle compute (vSphere), storage(vSAN) and network visualization(NSX) into a single platform that can be deployed on premises as a private cloud or run as a service within a public cloud.
 It fundamentally tries to solve the traditional issues of data centers silos by merging the 3 components together making it easy not only for day one but for day two as well.

-Feel free to check out the [product page](https://www.vmware.com/sg/products/cloud-foundation.html) for more info!
+Do check out the [product page](https://www.vmware.com/sg/products/cloud-foundation.html) for more info!

 ## Deploying SDDC w/ VCF

 For a start, I'd like to drop a disclaimer on what I will be sharing.
 A lot of what is being shared below is based on my own personal experience and I may have miss out or not include everything there is when it comes to deploying VCF.
 Content within this blog post is done with VCF 3.0.x and from what I understand VCF 3.5.x has very recently been GA'ed.

 As such, I think it's important to check out the official VCF [documentation](https://docs.vmware.com/en/VMware-Cloud-Foundation/index.html) based on the type of version you are deploying as it may varies.
-I personally think that the VCF documentation is well documented as it covers all the way from the planning and preparation to the life-cycle management and day 2 operations of the environment.
+I personally think that the VCF documentation is well documented as it covers all the way from the planning and preparation to the life-cycle management and day 2 operations.

 In this blog, I'll be focusing mainly on the SDDC bring up process with VCF which consist of the following:
 1. [Planning & Preparation](#planning--preparationn)